2D Barcodes

 gs1au-misc-datamatrix-lasered-tag-450x185

-With the ability to capture up to 2,335 characters, GS1 DataMatrix is used to identify very detailed product information.
+With the ability to capture up to 2,335 characters, GS1 DataMatrix is used to encode very detailed product information in a string of GS1 Application Identifiers.

-GS1 DataMatrix factsheet
+GS1 DataMatrix Factsheet

 Get a Barcode Number